2018 Tax Reform Changes

 New Child Credit

 If you have one, two, three, or more children than you already know children are very expensive.
 Thankfully, there are a number of breaks designed to ease the burden on the parents.
 But these breaks have also undergone some changes.
 To read more on the changes to the Child Credit click Here.

 If you pay for health insurance with after-tax dollars, your premiums might be able to count toward the deductible.
 For the Self-Employed, premiums for health, dental and long-term care insurance for you and your dependents may be deductible if you show a profit.
 To read more on changes in the Medical Deduction click Here.

 The Tax Cuts and Jobs Act brought on numerous changes for 2018.
 While many of the changes generally apply to larger business entities, a few apply to small businesses.
 These changes make tax analysis extremely important when forming a business.
 Companies should consider how they are currently structured and if changes should be made to maximize deductions.
 It’s important to talk to a tax professional to understand your options.
-To find out more how the 2018 tax changes impacts small business click Here.
+To find out more how the 2018 tax changes impact small business click Here.

 Other Deductions That Are Disappearing